mwong510ca/15Puzzle_OptimalSolver/PatternDatabase.java - details.md

 ###How it works:
 Start from the goal state until it filled all slots of the static pattern.
+[View Source Code]

-Recall [PDElement.java] - Here are the size for each group:
+Recall [PatternElement.java] - Here are the size for each group:
     <pre>
         size     # of keys        # of formats        total size 2        2! = 2           16C2 = 120          240